AlphaChicken9121/Java-Chat-App-database-socket-seperate-projects/README.md

 4. Use a jdbc mysql connector to connect the java program with database
 5. Run multiple instances of the same "ChatApp.java" file and use it as group chat demonstration
 6. For further clarification view the powerpoint and word document

+If you still want help setting the project up, hit me up on discord: Siamax#1489